Committee on U.S.-Latin American Relations (CUSLAR)

-Equal Opportunity: Center for Transformative Action (CTA) is an equal opportunity employer.
-Employees are hired based on their merit, ability, experience, and training without regard to race, color, national origin or ancestry, gender or gender identity, sexual orientation, familial status, marital status, age, mental or physical ability, size, religious affiliation, or genetic makeup.
+Equal Opportunity: CTA is an equal opportunity employer.
+Employees are hired based on their merit, ability, experience, and training without regard to race, color, national origin, ancestry, gender, gender identity, sex, sexual orientation, familial status, marital status, age, mental or physical disability, size, religious affiliation, genetic make-up, military/veteran status, domestic violence victim/survivor status, sexual and other reproductive health decisions, or past participation in the discrimination complaint process.
 We are committed to being an inclusive organization and encourage people from diverse communities to apply.

 For more information about CUSLAR, please visit cuslar.org.

 Please send the following to firstname.lastname@example.org with the subject line “CUSLAR Coordinator Applicant – (YOUR NAME)”:

 - a 2-page cover letter detailing why you want to work at CUSLAR, your qualifications for this position, and what you consider to be major issues facing Latin America today